Economy of Iceland: Aluminium

 Aluminium smelting is the most important power-intensive industry in Iceland.
-There are currently three plants in operation with a total capacity of over 850,000 metric tons per year (mtpy) in 2019, putting Iceland at 11th place among aluminium-producing nations worldwide.
+There are currently three plants in operation with a total capacity of over 850,000 metric tons per year (t/yr) in 2019, putting Iceland at 11th place among aluminium-producing nations worldwide as of 2023.

 Rio Tinto Alcan operates Iceland's first aluminium smelter (plant name: ISAL), in Straumsvík, near the town of Hafnarfjörður.
 The plant has been in operation since 1969.
-Its initial capacity was 33,000 mtpy but it has since been expanded several times and now has a capacity of about 189,000 mtpy.
+Its initial capacity was 33,000 metric tons (t) per year, but it has since been expanded several times and now has a capacity of about 189,000 t/yr.

 The second plant started production in 1998 and is operated by Norðurál, a wholly owned subsidiary of U.S.-based Century Aluminum Company.
 It is located in Grundartangi in Western Iceland near the town of Akranes.
-Its former capacity was 220,000 mtpy but an expansion to 260,000 mtpy has already finished.
-In 2012 the plant produced 280,000 metric tons which was valued at 610 million dollars or 76 billion krónur.
+Its former capacity was 220,000 t/yr but an expansion to 260,000 t/yr has already finished.
+In 2012, the plant produced 280,000 metric tons which was valued at 610 million dollars or 76 billion krónur.
 4,300 gigawatts hours were used in the production that year, amounting to nearly one-fourth of all electrical energy produced in the country.
-In October 2013, Norðurál announced the start of a five-year project aimed at increasing its production by a further 50,000 mtpy.
+In October 2013, Norðurál announced the start of a five-year project aimed at increasing its production by a further 50,000 t/yr.